sylabs/examples/http-server/nginx-php-web-server/README.md

 ### Building from a definition file

-First, we need the definition file, you can copy-paste it to `nginx.def`:
+First, we need the definition file, which you can copy-paste to `nginx.def`:

 ```
 $ nano nginx.def